 All across the nation governors or former governors frequently attempt to make the transition to the United States Senate.
-Former governor Phil Bredesen, who is running for the Senate this year, is just one such an example.
 Nor is it particularly odd, at least in Tennessee, for a governor to wait some years before running for the U. S. Senate.
 Former governor Prentice Cooper waited fourteen years after leaving the governor’s office to run for the United States Senate; Lamar Alexander ran for the Senate sixteen years after departing the governor’s mansion.
-Bredesen is making his bid for the Senate eight years after leaving the governor’s office.
+Bredesen made his bid for the Senate eight years after leaving the governor’s office.

 Quite a few governors and former governors have aspired to win election to the United States Senate from Tennessee, yet to date, only nine have managed it.
 Out of those nine, only one has won election to the U. S. Senate since Tennessee began popularly electing U. S. senators in 1916: Lamar Alexander.
 Tennessee chief executives hankering to get to Washington had much better success when the state legislature still elected U. S. senators.
 The first Tennessean to have served as both governor and U. S. senator was William Blount of Knoxville and he only qualifies due to a technicality.
 Many Knoxvillians are familiar with Blount Mansion, Blount’s home in what is now downtown Knoxville.
 Blount was never elected governor of Tennessee, but rather was the appointed (by none other than George Washington) governor of Tennessee when it was a territory.
 William Blount guided the territory to statehood, calling a constitutional convention, which convened in Knoxville.
 Governor Blount attended the convention as a delegate from his home city.
 After Tennessee was admitted to the Union on May 6, 1796, Blount could have run for governor in his own right, but he faced a formidable obstacle in the person of John Sevier.
 Blount opted to seek one of Tennessee’s two seats in the United States Senate than risk a race against the popular Sevier.
 Blount also has the dubious distinction of being expelled from the United States Senate for a conspiracy involving Great Britain, plotting to seize territories which were part of European empires and motivated by Blount’s onerous debt due to his compulsive land speculation.
 Whatever reputation William Blount had enjoyed as a statesman was ruined by the scandal, winning the former senator condemnation from former president George Washington, who said Blount should be “held in detestation by all good men.”
 The First Lady, Abigail Adams, wife of President John Adams, lamented the fact Blount could not be sent to the guillotine and believed the scheme hatched by the former senator to be nothing less than a “diabolical plot.”
 Fortunately for William Blount, his reputation in Tennessee seemed little affected by the scorn heaped upon him nationally.
 Upon returning to Knoxville, Blount was feted by the people who held a parade in his honor.
 William Blount might have made a political comeback had not he succumbed to illness and died on March 21, 1800.
 Blount was only fifty years old.